 Getting Started with Laravel (Chapter 2- Installing Homestead)

 In the last blog, we installed our first Laravel application on our local machine and served it using php artisan serve.
-We didn’t connect any database or anything.
-Today we are going to do that.
+But we didn’t connect any database or anything.
+So today we are going to do that.
 Instead of serving our Laravel application with php artisan serve command on local machine, we are going to serve our application using Vagrant a virtual machine that take cares of all the dependencies for your application.
 I don’t want to go in the details of what the Homestead or virtual machine or vagrant is.
 You can simply just google about them or visit Laravel official documentation for that.
 So without farther a due let’s get started.

 If you are following correctly till now, you are ready to install Homestead.